-- 1. Codes: Entries are identified by a random alphanumerical code. - 2.
-Judges: - a.
+2. Codes: Entries are identified by a random alphanumerical code.

+3. Judges:

+- a.
 Two computer-assigned judges will be used in all preliminary rounds; three judges will be used in elim rounds prior to semifinals. - b.
 In semifinals, five judges are assigned who have been nominated for semifinals by district chairs. - c.
 In the final round, at least 13 judges will be assigned by the tournament director in consultation with the local host and Board of Directors.
-A minimum of one high and low rank will be dropped to allow for eleven ballots to be counted for the final round. - 3.
-Scripts: - a.
+A minimum of one high and low rank will be dropped to allow for eleven ballots to be counted for the final round.

+4. Scripts:

+- a.
 Interpretation (HI, DI, DUO, and POI): Entrants must UPLOAD the highlighted manuscript of the cutting used during online registration.
 It shall be the affirmative duty of each coach and each student entered in Interpretation to determine absolutely that the cutting being performed meets Association rules. - b.
 Original Oratory and Informative Speaking: Entrants must UPLOAD a copy of their speech during online registration.
-It shall be the affirmative duty of each coach and each student entered in Original Oratory and Informative Speaking to determine absolutely that the manuscript being performed meets Association rules.
+It shall be the affirmative duty of each coach and each student entered in Original Oratory and Informative Speaking to determine absolutely that the manuscript being performed meets Association rules. - c.
+All quarterfinalists in Interpretation must turn in their original source, a highlighted copy of every page of the original source used in the performance, and a printed, typed copy of the cutting with any word omissions or additions identified in ink.
+Competitors in POI must also turn in their works cited.
+These materials must be turned in to the ombudsperson by noon on the third day of competition.
+See "Source Verification" on page 45 for details about the script turn-in. - d.
+All quarterfinalists in Original Oratory and Informative Speaking must turn in a printed, typed copy of their manuscript and works cited to the ombudsperson by noon on the third day of competition.